oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_input_files_naming_convention.md

 ## Reserved labels (based on usage)

 * **test_\<driver\>_ci**: These files are used in the CI testing cycle.
-CI is the first and thinnest testing cycle validating base functionality.
+CI is a thin layer targeting to cover most features available in the library for a single driver.
 To deploy benchdnn testing targets with CI inputs, DNNL_TEST_SET=CI or DNNL_TEST_SET=CI_NO_CORR should be specified.
-If no additional `_ci` files are present, an input file will be used both for CPU and GPU testing.
+If no additional `_ci` files are present, an input file will be shared between CPU and GPU backend.
-    * **test_\<driver\>_gpu_ci**: These files are used in CI testing for GPU when differentiation on input files are needed. `_ci` file in this case will not be used for GPU testing.
+    * **test_\<driver\>_gpu_ci**: These files are used in CI testing for GPU when differentiation on input files are needed. `_ci` file in this case will not be used for GPU backend.

+* **test_\<driver\>_smoke**: These files are used in public validation.
+Smoke is the thinnest testing cycle validating base functionality.
+To deploy benchdnn testing targets with smoke inputs, DNNL_TEST_SET=SMOKE should be specified.
+  Input files are shared between CPU and GPU backend.